770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 d)        Tell me a time when you overcame an obstacle and delivered the result
 e)        Tell me a time when you overcame a challenge
 f)        Tell me a time when you worked under close supervision or extremely loose supervision

+First on call,
+Having problem, save a question.

+Worked very hard at late and we were able to work that out in 3 days.

+[Working on this is a big challenge and under a lot of pressure. because this bug is impacting many customers so there are 3 SRES will send me a message every day asking the updates.]

+From this thing I learnt that customer obsession is a very important thing.

+And also it is very important to work extra hours for a issue when in important situations.

+After looking at logs and stack traces.
+I leart that this bug is hard because it needs to refactor some logic and I don't have a very clear idea what is the right track to fix it.
+So I talked with my .

+Customer first.

 When I was on call at thouguhtSpot.
 Customer reported a very important bug that impacting the SingleSign-On system.
 And many big customers are impacted by this bug and they are't able to login once in a while.
 So since I was on-call so after discussing with my manager.
 He suggests I tried to fix this bug myself and try to ask others wheneven I am blocked.